 When founding this practice, Dr. Bell wanted to open a veterinary hospital where he could practice small and large animal medicine in a small-town, friendly environment.
 He values being able to provide compassionate care to both pets and their owners.
 Dr. Bell completed his veterinary education at Michigan State University School of Veterinary Medicine in 1992 and takes particular interest in small animal orthopedic surgery, bovine medicine and large dairy herd problem-solving.

 Dr. Bell is an avid outdoorsman.
 When he's not at the Animal Hospital of Waterford, he enjoys hunting, fishing, and spending time with his family (wife, Jennifer, and two sons, Clay and Chase.)
-Their two pets, Mudge (a Jack Russell Terrier) and Shadow (a black cat) run the household.
+Shadow (a black cat) runs the household.

-Dr. Hobgood grew up in North Carolina.
+Dr. Pelc grew up in North Carolina.
 She is also very involved in veterinary missions work, serving Native American communities in Alaska, Utah, Arizona, and North Carolina.
 Here in Waterford, she enjoys having the opportunity to serve people by caring for their animals.
-Her household includes Olive & Calvin (two Border Collies), Kia (a cat), and Willoughby (a Bearded Dragon)!
+Her household includes her husband, Tony, Olive & Calvin (two Border Collies), Kia & Taco (cats), Willoughby (a Bearded Dragon), and a menagerie of barn animals!

 Dr. Hamilton is a graduate of North Carolina State University with interest in radiology as well as small and large animal medicine.
 Prior to veterinary school, she worked in a busy, mixed animal practice in Kittanning, PA that served many dairy farms.
 Dr. Hamilton has also been involved in missionary work and has served the Navajo and Yupik Native American communities.